AitorAlvarez17/PlatformerGame/README.md

  - Weapon: Mouse Right Click to change a coin with an extra live.
 Limited to 5.
  - E: Open teleport menu and Arrows to move arround.
 Press T to telepor to the selected location.
  - SPACE for jumping
- - Left mouse click to fire a fireball, no collider yet, but implemented.
+ - H to heal the player, it has cooldown.
- - Right click to use the healing ability, it gives you one heart.
+ - Jto shoot a fire ball, it also has cooldown
  - F1/F2 Start from the first/second level.
  - F3 Start from the beginning of the current level.
  - F5 Save the current game state.